 If you have not been practising architecture for some time, a good option to get your skills and knowledge back up to date may be to undertake supervised work in a New Zealand architectural practice for 6 to 12 months before applying for registration.

-After your interview, the registration assessors will make a recommendation to the Board of the NZRAB, based on which the Board will make a decision as to whether you again meet the applicable minimum standard for registration.
+After your interview, the Assessment Panel will make a recommendation to the NZRAB Board, based on which the Board will make a decision as to whether you again meet the applicable minimum standard for registration.
 You will be advised in writing of the Board’s decision.

 If you have met the standard, you will receive information about your entitlements and obligations as a Registered Architect and an invoice for your annual Certificate of Registration as a New Zealand Architect.
 When that invoice is paid, you will be recorded on the New Zealand Architects Register as registered and you will once again be a New Zealand Registered Architect.

 If you have NOT met the standard, you will be sent a copy of the registration assessors’ report and recommendation that you be declined.
 You will also be advised of your right to request a review of the assessment process that was applied to you.
-The fee for this review is $862.50 (GST included).
 A review of the decision itself, i.e. whether or not you met the standard, is not permitted.